galperins4/snappy/README.md

 ## Usage
 Run the script with the appropriate command as follows: `python3 snappy.py --flag`.
 For available options use the `--help` flag

 There is also a bash script `snappy.sh` that has also been included.
 You can copy the file to your home directory and add the following to crontab `/bin/bash $HOME/snappy.sh > /dev/null 2>&1` in addition to the frequency desired.
 This will run the append flag based on the frequency set in crontab.
+A prerequisite of this is that the --create flag has been used at least once to create the initial snapshot to append to.

 ## To Do